3adly96/Aeon-Machine/README.md

 ## Why Aeon-Machine

-Aeon-Machine is built to push events to be executed with cortex to ion-sortedset.
+Aeon-Machine is built to push events to be executed with cortex to ion-sortedset this allows you to trigger any function subscribed in cortex in the future.

+## How Does Aeon-Machine work

+It schedules the calls in [ion-sortedset](https://www.npmjs.com/package/ion-sortedset) that produces and consumes redis sorted sets in non-blocking manner, then ion-sortedset notifies when a call is its time to trigger to Aeon, then Aeon executes that cortex call.

 ## Create Aeon-Machine instance